 - avoiding oral sex and deep kissing when any partner has open cuts or sores in the mouth

 - having regular STI screening tests if sexually active

 - talking to sexual partners about their STI status

 They can also increase the likelihood of early detection by:

 - checking the mouth and tongue monthly for changes and abnormal growths

-- seeking medical attention from a doctor or dentist for sores or growths in the mouth or on the tongue that last for more than 2 or 3 weeks
+- seeking medical attention from a doctor or dentist for sores or growths in the mouth or on the tongue that last for more than 2–3 weeks

 Most people who get HPV do not develop symptoms and clear the virus naturally.

-But people who develop HPV will require medical monitoring to ensure their bodies eventually rid themselves of the virus and that growths do not become cancerous.
+However, those who experience symptoms will require medical monitoring to ensure that their body eventually rids itself of the virus and that growths do not become cancerous.

 People with HPV can take steps to reduce the chance of the virus spreading to another person.
 For example, they can use barrier methods during sexual activity and communicate openly with any sexual partners about STIs.